lsk001/lsk_robot.github.io/_pages/about.md

 [RL2AC: Reinforcement Learning-based Rapid Online Adaptive Control for Legged Robot Robust Locomotion]

-**Shangke Lyu†**, Xin Lang, Han Zhao, Hongyin Zhang, Pengxiang Ding, Donglin Wang,
+**Shangke Lyu**, Xin Lang, Han Zhao, Hongyin Zhang, Pengxiang Ding, Donglin Wang,
 Robotics: Science and Systems(RSS), 2024.

 - In this paper, we seek to ascertain the control mechanism behind the locomotion RL policy, from which we propose a new RLbased Rapid onLine Adaptive Control (RL2AC) algorithm to complementarily combine the RL policy and the adaptive control together.